serifsonerserbest/LCBroadcast/README.md

 # Localized Causal Broadcast for Decentralized Payment System

-This project is a part of the the 'Distributed Algorithms' course at Swiss Federal Institute of Technology. http://dcl.epfl.ch/site/education/da
+This project is a part of the the 'Distributed Algorithms' course at Swiss Federal Institute of Technology Lausanne (EPFL). http://dcl.epfl.ch/site/education/da

 The goal of this practical project is to implement the building blocks necessary for implementing a decentralized payment system.
 To this end, we used some underlying